eccenca/documentation.eccenca.com/docs/explore-and-author/query-module/index.md

 ### Placeholders

-In addition to the standard SPARQL syntax, placeholders can be used to parametrize a query.
+In addition to the standard SPARQL syntax, placeholders can be used to parameterize a query.
 Placeholders are indicated in the query using a string of the form `{{placeholdername}}`.
 Multiple placeholders can be defined by changing the name inside the brackets.